-P Elliott - 3.5 years
+P Elliott - 4.5 years

-G Jones - 3.5 years
+G Jones - 4.5 years

-C Kwan - 3.3 years
+C Kwan - 4.3 years

-K Foo - 2.7 years
+K Foo - 3.7 years

-A Breen - 9 months
+A Breen - 1.7 years

-- (3) the reasons why Messrs Elliott, Foo and Breen are considered to be independent Directors are disclosed in relation to Recommendation 2.1, - (4) there are procedures in place, agreed by the Board, to enable Directors, in furtherance of their duties, to seek independent professional advice at the company's expense, - (5) details of the names of members of the nomination and remuneration committee are disclosed in relation to Recommendation 2.4 and attendances at meetings are set out in the Directors Meetings section of the Director's Report, - (6) an evaluation of the performance of the Board, its committees and individual Directors took place during the financial year.
-That evaluation was in accordance with the process disclosed, - (7) the Nomination and Remuneration Committee is responsible for providing the Board with advice and recommendations regarding the ongoing development of: - (a) a plan for identifying, assessing and enhancing director competencies; and - (b) a succession plan that is designed to ensure that an appropriate balance of skills, experience and expertise is maintained on the Board.
+- (3) the reasons why Messrs Elliott, Foo and Breen are considered to be independent Directors are disclosed in relation to Recommendation 2.1, - (4) there are procedures in place, agreed by the Board, to enable Directors, in furtherance of their duties, to seek independent professional advice at the company's expense, - (5) details of the names of members of the nomination and remuneration committee are disclosed in relation to Recommendation 2.4 and attendances at meetings are set out in the Directors Meetings section of the Director's Report, - (6) given the current stage of the company's development, the 2013 evaluation of the performance of the Board, its committees and individual Directors was conducted on an agreed informal basis. - (7) the Nomination and Remuneration Committee is responsible for providing the Board with advice and recommendations regarding the ongoing development of: - (a) a plan for identifying, assessing and enhancing director competencies; and - (b) a succession plan that is designed to ensure that an appropriate balance of skills, experience and expertise is maintained on the Board.